wp-cli/package-index/README.md

 Dead simple:

-1. Go to the [repositories.txt](https://github.com/wp-cli/package-index/blob/master/repositories.txt) file.
+1. Go to the [repositories.txt](https://github.com/wp-cli/package-index/blob/master/repositories.txt) file and press the "Edit" button.
-2. Press the "Edit" button.
+2. Add your package's repository URL to the file.
-3. Add your package's repository URL to the file and save.
+3. Write a short summary for the change and click "Propose File Change".

 The Github UI will take care of forking and opening a pull request for you.